Category Archives: Books

 Continue reading

-Yuval Harari explains the Capitalist Creed
+Yuval Harari explains Capitalism

-Yuval Harari’s book Sapiens: A Brief History of Humankind charts our origins from hunter gatherers 2.5 million years ago on to the rise of Homo Sapiens 200,000 years ago.
+Yuval Noah Harari’s book Sapiens: A Brief History if Humankind charts our origins from hunter gatherers 2.5 million years ago on to the rise of Homo Sapiens 200,000 years ago.
 He takes the reader through the Cognitive Revolution 70,000 years ago, the Agrarian Revolution 10,000 years ago, into the Scientific Revolution in the 1500s, the Industrial Revolution in the late 1700s and on to the present.
 Harari covers a lot of ground that includes a deep dive into capitalism: “an economic-led system based on private ownership of the means of production and their operation for profit”.
 He explores how something that began as a theory about how the early economy of the modern age functioned, has grown into much more than an economic doctrine.

 Continue reading

-ANOTHER post about what’s WRONG with The Lean Startup
+What’s wrong with The Lean Startup

 The Lean Startup, by Eric Ries, was first published in 2011 and has since become the bible for startup entrepreneurs around the world.
 More recently, the approach outlined in The Lean Startup has received criticism, but is that fair?
 In this post I argue that it is not, because that is all it is, an approach, albeit a very good one.